xairy/raw-gadget/dummy_hcd/README.md

     On a Raspberry Pi, follow [these instructions](https://www.raspberrypi.com/documentation/computers/linux_kernel.html#kernel-headers).

-2. Depending on the used kernel version, possibly patch the Raw Gadget module source code.
+2. Depending on the used kernel version, possibly update the Dummy HCD/UDC module source code:

-    Check the [updating script](./update.sh) to see the potentially required patches.
+    ``` bash
+    ./update.sh 6.12
+    ```

+    Note that the `update.sh` script obtains the module source code from the original release of the corresponding kernel version.
+    And that code might contain issues fixed in later kernel versions.
+    Fixing these issues would require manually backporting the corresponding patches.

 3. Build the module: